JulioSergioFS/web-template/README.md

 # web-template

-A template website featuring a dashboard, login, and ecommerce sections with React, Typescript and Vite.
+A template website featuring a dashboard and a login section with React, Typescript and Vite.